danielcelliot/danielcelliot/README.md

 ### AutoServe

-A web application designed for a local auto-mechanic business.
+A web application created for a local auto-mechanic business.
 Featuring an administrative panel where staff can assign jobs to mechanics, view the status of jobs and prepare invoicing.
 [Source code](/autoserve/)
 <br>
 Built using: